alloc/picospawn/readme.md

 # picospawn

-Minimalist `spawn` replacement with a focus on simplicity and ease of use.
+Minimalist `spawn` and `spawnSync` replacements with a focus on simplicity and ease of use.

+- ESM and CommonJS compatible.
+- Excellent TypeScript support.
+- …and a list of [features](#features) below.

 ```
 pnpm add picospawn